Restaurant Report Card: Tandoor Indian Cuisine

 On October 21, the inspector noted the restaurant was out of compliance on a few different areas.

-The priority violation consisted of a manager who could not provide a record of employees with food handler permits, according to the inspection report.
+The priority violation consisted of a manager who could not provide a record of employees with food handler permits,

 The report also stated that a bodily fluid cleanup kit was not available in the restaurant as required by city code.